JLameiras/Infomap_and_Label_Propagation/readme.txt

 Following this, to run the project from the main directory simply run the main python file as follows:

-> python3 ComparativeAnalysis.py
+> python3 ComparativeAnalysis.py mode

+Where 'mode' is 0 for the data's graphs and 1 for the LFR graphs visualization

 Important Remarks:

-If hardware resources are lacking creating the LFR graphs might be impractical.
+If hardware resources are lacking creating the LFR graphs might be very time consuming.
-(See line 322 in ComparativeAnalysis.py)
+(See line 323 in ComparativeAnalysis.py)
 Please note that the LFR graphs for testing were only created in our PCs after several trials, doing so with the specified parameters is a very resourse intensive task possibly stalling in some parameter combination